wxy20850606/wxy20850606.github.io/content/posts/2025/09/how-to-manifest.md

 Manifestation isn’t “magic.”
 It’s built by **energy**.

-When your energy is high — through health, discipline, and vitality — you are open, you are creative, you take action immediately, and opportunities come to you (or you create them).
+When your energy is high — through health, discipline, and vitality — you are open, creative, and ready to take action immediately.
+Opportunities come to you, or you create them yourself.

 When your energy is low — through fear, distraction, and guilt — money and chances leak away.
-There was one year I lost 50% of my portfolio because I was over-confident, greedy, and eager to prove my self-worth by chasing high-risk stocks.
+There was one year I lost 50% of my portfolio because I was overconfident, greedy, and eager to prove my self-worth by chasing high-risk stocks.

 For me, quitting sugar and waking up early gave me more energy.
 Writing gave me clarity.
 Making videos gave me leverage.